 8. Family Responsibilities

-Men and women have different family responsibilities and relationships.
+Men and women have different family responsibilities and relationship dynamics.
 And the stigma associated with addiction might be different for men and women within the family system.
 Addiction wounds all the members of the family and relationships have to be restructured.
 Women may have more acute responsibility and guilt regarding their children.
 A gender specific program for women focuses simultaneously on the needs of the woman and her children.
 Men may feel they have “let the family down”.
-A gender specific program for men emphasizes economic and personal self-sufficiency.
-The family system will be adjusted through the recovery process and the new roles are often gender dependent.
+A gender specific program for men emphasizes emotional expression and personal self-sufficiency.
+The family system will be adjusted through the recovery process.